 First and foremost, you need to paint an accurate picture of the property.
 As much as you can, try to avoid any exaggeration of the property’s features.
 This can potentially disappoint prospects and leave your property with a bad reputation.

 Secondly, it’s essential that you mention all the property’s amenities.
-For instance, does it have a balcony, private parking, a garden, or a patio?
+For instance, does it have a balcony, private parking, a garden, or a patio, or allow pets?
 These features will make it stand out from other similar properties in the area.